Certificate of online safety

 The digital tools that our children use are constantly changing, as are the risks that arise as a result.
-It is essential that schools develop a detailed awareness of how their pupils are using online tools in order to help them to manage short-term dangers as well as to manage long-term digital footprints.
+It is essential that schools develop a detailed awareness of what the dangers our children are exposed to are, and the risks of each.

 Underlying all changes is the movement of control away from schools and parents towards children, with the majority of children now having access to the Internet through data plans on their mobile phones reducing the impact of Internet filtering in schools and almost all children having unsupervised access to an Internet-enabled device in their bedroom at night.